Call (210) 223-8624 for tickets!

-Greg Vaught has served as principal librarian of the San Antonio Symphony since 1983.
-Before coming to Texas, Greg played bassoon in the North Carolina Symphony for seven years.
-He grew up in Boise, Idaho, beginning his music studies on the clarinet before switching to the bassoon.
-He received a degree in bassoon performance from the Indiana University School of Music, where he was a student of Leonard Sharrow, former principal of the NBC and Chicago Symphonies; Milan Turković of the Vienna Symphony and baroque bassoonist for the Concentus Musicus Wien; and William Waterhouse of the BBC Symphony, London.
+Greg Vaught has been principal librarian of the San Antonio Symphony since 1983.
+Before coming to Texas, he played bassoon in the North Carolina Symphony.
+He grew up in Boise, Idaho, beginning his music studies on the clarinet before switching to bassoon.
+He received a degree in bassoon performance from Indiana University as a student of Leonard Sharrow, former principal of the NBC and Chicago Symphonies; Milan Turković of the Vienna Symphony and baroque bassoonist for the Concentus Musicus Wien; and William Waterhouse of the BBC Symphony.

 Greg served for three years on the governing board of the Major Orchestra Librarians’ Association (MOLA), including a year as president.
-MOLA’s membership now comprises the performance libraries of 270 orchestras, bands, conservatories, music festivals, and other ensembles in North America, South America, Europe, the Middle East, Asia, Africa, and Australia.
+MOLA’s membership now comprises the performance libraries of 270 orchestras, bands, conservatories, music festivals, and other ensembles throughout the world.

 Greg’s previous employment also includes spraying yards with toxic pesticides, sweeping parking lots, pre-dawn hours stuffing inserts into newspapers, bucking hay bales on an Idaho farm, shoveling piles of lung-clogging wheat chaff, moving sprinkler pipe in vine-tangled potato fields, and two years as an emergency room orderly.
 In hindsight, all of these can be seen as training for his ultimate occupation as an orchestra librarian.

-When not working with stacks of music in the library at the Tobin Center, Greg enjoys reading, watching old movies, and exploring the Hill Country.
+When not working with music in the library at the Tobin Center, Greg enjoys reading, watching old movies, and exploring the Hill Country.

 Allison Bates is the Associate Librarian of the San Antonio Symphony.
 A native of Winston-Salem, North Carolina, she received the Bachelor of Music degree in Clarinet Performance from the University of North Carolina School of the Arts.
 She then received the Master of Music degree from the Manhattan School of Music, where she worked as a Performance Library Assistant and later held the position of Assistant Performance Librarian after the completion of her degree.
 Allison was also previously Head Librarian of the Aspen Music Festival and School, Orchestra Library Apprentice at the Santa Fe Opera, and Assistant Orchestra Librarian at Columbia University.